 From this section, you can use the What are the top events between drop-down to select any combination of two events in your funnel.

 For example, in a signup funnel, the top events may include steps to complete the form fields.
 If you notice an event for a particular step has significant drop-off in comparison to the other steps, there may be an opportunity to make that step more clear to improve conversion.

 You can also filter by event category to include or exclude certain types of events, including pageview, third-party, server-side custom events, and client-side custom events.
-Note that when you save the report, these filter settings will also be saved.
+Note that when you save the chart, these filter settings will also be saved.